 You may have heard that Millennials—who now are 53 million individuals in the workforce–are a difficult breed.
 Supposedly, Millennials have demanding expectations and are hard to manage and retain.
-Given the number of Millennials that you are likely to employ, you want to be as effective as possible when managing and retaining Millennials.
-The cost of a bad hire can be upwards of $15,000 to $20,000 to replace a millennial employee.
+Given the number of Millennials that you are likely to employ, you want to be as effective as possible when managing and retaining Millennials in the workplace.
+The cost of a bad hire can be upwards of $15,000 to $20,000 to replace a Millennial employee.

-While there is no magic formula for managing and retaining Millennials, it helps to address the reality of working with this generation by looking at three widespread myths that we are sure you’ve heard.
+While there is no magic formula for managing and retaining Millennials in the workplace, it helps to address the reality of working with this generation by looking at three widespread myths that we are sure you’ve heard.

 Millennial Myth 1.
 Millennials feel entitled at work, need coddling, and have always won awards just for showing up.

 While there may be some elements of truth to this myth, the reality is that Millennials thrive in a work environment that has strong, confident leadership and structure.
 It is incumbent on senior leaders to evaluate their own internal culture and to transform it into a workplace that perhaps doesn’t coddle employees, but makes them feel appreciated by rewarding their real accomplishments.
 It can be as simple as taking a few minutes to explain why they are being asked to do a certain task and how their work fits into the big picture.
 A few moments of your time will certainly cost you less than the $15,000 to recruit and hire a new employee.

 The days of “do as I say” are over.
 Millennials want to understand the reasoning behind their tasks.
 This new approach—if indeed it is new for you—is likely to be appreciated by all employees, at any age.